TL;DR

 By combining these proactive lifestyle changes with the safety net of the right private health cover, you build a comprehensive defence system for your long-term health.

 The UK private medical insurance market is complex, with dozens of providers and hundreds of policy variations.
 Trying to compare them on your own is overwhelming and time-consuming.
-This is where an independent, expert PMI broker is invaluable.
+This is where a regulated, expert PMI broker is invaluable.

 At WeCovr, our service is designed around you: